Musings on ML and AI

 - Enduser Trainer: Bot giving in-context guidance in Software.
 Performance Support is very helpful, especially when you need knowledge for a certain task and it can be simply attached electronically – like the Web Assistant in SAP S/4HANA powered by SAP Enable Now.
 Using a chat-bot like SAPs CoPilot as User Interface might even totally change the need to training for endusers though – as users need to understand processes and rules, but transactions can be triggered via the chat-bot.

 - Translator: Bot translating learning content.
 The more content you have and the broader reach, translation becomes a real adoption issue.
 If you learn in your local language it is always easier.
 If you purchase training, you can even expect it.
 For SAP Education with millions of SAP Professionals worldwide this is an important issue.
 Not just to save cost, but also to get out learning content fast enough.
 In the cloud-software world with updates at least on a quarterly basis such speed is critical.
 Waiting for translation is an issue.
 There are first projects already with an real-time translation of the openSAP MOOCs – SAPs Enterprise MOOC.
 Components were already tested at university lectures to support international students, and of course there are other areas where this can be used.
+Currently we test this in the SAP Learning Hub Handbooks, where we have a many handbooks which are only available in english language.

 Learnings so far